jshttp/on-finished/README.md

 There is no such thing as a response object to a `CONNECT` request in Node.js, so there is no support for for one.

+### HTTP Upgrade request

+The meaning of the `Upgrade` header from RFC 7230, section 6.1:

+> The "Upgrade" header field is intended to provide a simple mechanism
+> for transitioning from HTTP/1.1 to some other protocol on the same
+> connection.

+In Node.js, these request objects come from the `'upgrade'` event on the HTTP server.

+When this module is used on a HTTP request with an `Upgrade` header, the request is considered "finished" immediately, **due to limitations in the Node.js interface**.
+This means if the `Upgrade` request contains a request entity, the request will be considered "finished" even before it has been read.

+There is no such thing as a response object to a `Upgrade` request in Node.js, so there is no support for for one.

 ## Example

 The following code ensures that file descriptors are always closed